-The CECM plays the role of interface between the engine ECM, the transmission ECU, the telltale panel module and other IO-A, IO-B modules.
+The CECM plays the role of interface between the engine ECM, the Transmission Control Module TCM, the telltale panel module and other IO-A, IO-B modules.
 When a multiplex module is being replaced, the CECM will inform the new module of its role and function accordingly to the vehicle options.